Khentkaus I: Theories regarding Khentkaus I

 The "Khentkaus Problem" has a long history.
 In the 1930s, Selim Hassan proposed that Khentkaus was a daughter of Menkaure, and that she was married first to Shepseskaf and later to Userkaf.
 Ventikiev was the first to suggest that the title mwt nswt bity nswt bity should be read as, "The Mother of two Kings of Upper and Lower Egypt".

 Hermann Junker believed that the existence of the pyramid town that is part of her burial temple complex, suggested that Khentkaus was a very important person and that her title should be read as, "the King of Upper and Lower Egypt and the Mother of the King of Upper and Lower Egypt", indicating that she served as king.
 He suggested that she was the daughter of Menkaure and the sister of Shepseskaf.

 Ludwig Borchardt suggested that Shepseskaf was a commoner who married the king's daughter, Khentkaus.
 He further thought that Sahure and Neferirkare Kakai were sons of Shepseskaf and Khentkaus.
 Borchardt conjectured that Userkaf was an outsider who was able to take the throne because Sahure and Neferirkare were too young to ascend the throne when Shepseskaf died.

 Bernhard Grdseloff proposed that Shepseskaf and Khentkaus were the son and daughter of Menkaure, and that Userkaf was a prince from a collateral branch of the royal family who came to the throne when he married the royal widow and mother of the heirs to the throne, Khentkaus.

 Hartwig Altenmüller suggested that Khentkaus was none other than the lady, Rededjet, mentioned in the Westcar Papyrus.
 He suggested that Khentkaus was the mother of Userkaf, Sahure, and Neferirkare Kakai.

-Arielle Kozloff theorized that Shepseskaf was the son of Menkaure with a minor wife who came to the throne after the death of the king's son, Khuenre.
+Arielle P. Kozloff theorized that Shepseskaf was the son of Menkaure with a minor wife who came to the throne after the death of the king's son, Khuenre.
 He also theorized that Shepseskaf married Menkaure's daughter, Khentkaus, and suggested that upon the premature death of Shepseskaf, Khentkaus married the High Priest of Re to secure the throne for her two sons.

 Vivienne Callender asserted that since the name of Khentkaus did not appear in a cartouche she never ruled Egypt.
 Instead, Callender preferred to read the mwt nswt bity nswt bity title as, the Mother of Two Kings of Upper and Lower Egypt.
 She thought Khentkaus had to be a daughter of Menkaure and the wife of either Shepseskaf or Thampthis.
 She pointed to Userkaf and Neferirkare as the two sons referred to in Khentkaus's title.